Charming Villages and Chalk Streams: Lincolnshire Wolds

-Lincolnshire is a county in the East Midlands, with sandy beaches.
-The Wolds run 216 miles (low hills running along the North Sea coast).
+The Lincolnshire Wolds run 216 miles.
 Here you’ll find walking routes, with flourishing wildlife amid ancient woodlands and hedgerows, with buzzard and red kites soaring overhead.

 The Viking Way runs for 147 miles, with some of its best parts winding through this area.
 You’ll pass old hedgerows, and winding streams.
 Villages like Tealby and Binbrook invite lazy afternoons with stunning views.